 Shah Jeera Substitute

 Shah Jeera has a stronger taste and can be replaced with cumin or fennel seeds in some recipes.
-It adds a sweet, savoury flavour, and Jeera or fennel seeds can be used as a replacement spice in curries, tandoori dishes, stews, pancakes, and flaky parathas.
+It adds a sweet, savoury flavour, and Jeera (fennel) seeds can be used as a replacement spice in curries, tandoori dishes, stews, pancakes, and flaky parathas.

-Caraway seeds are nutty and minty in flavour, which is different from typical Jeera.
-Many chefs combine caraway and shahi jeera or use aniseeds or dill to get a unique flavour.
+Caraway seeds are nutty and minty in flavour, unlike typical Jeera.
+Many chefs use Caraway, shahi jeera, aniseeds, or dill to add a unique flavour.
 Aniseeds can be used as a replacement for Caraway.

 Nigella seeds, which belong to the family Ranunculaceae, taste strong and nutty.
 They can be used whole or ground into powder.
 Kalonji seeds are a key ingredient in Panch Phoran Masala and can be added to flatbreads and rye bread (naan) dough.